no-defun-allowed/simulation-and-simulacra/README.md

   value.
 - If we aren't decreasing the primary value, maximize the secondary value.

 You win if either run reaches at least `(212 rods, 42 pearls)`.
-This must be the same, too; it does not take too long to reach something like `(212 rods, 10) (167, 42 pearls)`, but neither value is successful.
+One run must achieve both values; it does not take too long to reach something like `(212 rods, 10) (167, 42 pearls)`, but neither run is in fact successful.